 If you're curious to learn more about WebContainer and how to get involved, check out the core WebContainer WG repo.
 You can also learn more about the origin story and deeper technical details on this recent podcast episode.

-Thank you to our partners at Vercel & Google, our customers, and the millions developers who use StackBlitz every month.
+Thank you to our partners at Vercel & Google, our customers, and the millions of developers who use StackBlitz every month.

 Like what you see and want to help us progress this vision for the future of web development?
 Go to stackblitz.com and help us refine the Next.js beta and provide feedback.
 Partner with us to bring compatibility to your favorite open source library.
 Get involved in helping convert the world's native binaries to WebAssembly.
 Come join the StackBlitz team.
 Or, just tell your friends about the fastest, most secure & consistent web development environment that runs natively in the browser!